 “Perhaps I’ve lived too long,” Borivat sighed, taking a place at the table and settling his notes before him.
 “You shouldn’t have to face more than two major plagues in one lifetime.”

-“Sounds like Kiluron claiming that one crisis ought to have been enough for the first year of his reign,” Doil remarked.
+“You sound like Kiluron claiming that one crisis ought to have been enough for the first year of his reign,” Doil remarked.

 “I suppose I do, at that,” Borivat agreed.
 “It’s just – anyone who was alive for the last big plague knows that they were for unknowable reasons granted an extension on life while everyone around us died.
 It’s hard not to think that the bill has finally come due.”